 You’ve probably heard the expression, “Everything’s bigger in Texas.”
 This expression perfectly sums up the city of Dallas.
 As the ninth-largest metropolitan area in the country, Dallas has something for everyone who visits for any length of time.

-Because Dallas is so diverse, each of its neighborhoods is unique.
+Visitors who hop off their flights to Dallas will find that each of the city’s neighborhoods is unique.
 No matter where you travel, you’ll find exceptional restaurants, entertainment and places of interests.
 Best of all, travelers who enjoy non-stop shopping will want to make Dallas a regular stop on their Southwestern agenda.

 The downtown area is home to the Arts District.
 Here you’ll find world-class museums and historical sites.
 Art lovers must visit the Nasher Sculpture Center, Dallas Museum of Art and the Crow Collection of Asian Art.
 Music lovers should pick up tickets to one of the many concerts regularly held at the Meyerson Symphony Center.